KFearsoff/website/src/lazynvim-nixos.md

 ~        },
       dev = {
         path = "${pkgs.vimUtils.packDir config.home-manager.users.USERNAME.programs.neovim.finalPackage.passthru.packpathDirs}/pack/myNeovimPackages/start",
-        patterns = {"folke"}, -- Specify that "folke/which-key.nvim" will use our dev dir },
+        patterns = {""}, -- Specify that all of our plugins will use the dev dir.
+Empty string is a wildcard!
+      },
 ~      install = {
 ~        -- Safeguard in case we forget to install a plugin with Nix